NA-MIC/ProjectWeek/PW30_2019_GranCanaria/BreakoutSessions/MachineLearning.md

 - [DeepInfer](http://www.deepinfer.org/): store models on cloud and run locally in docker container
 - [TOMAAT](https://github.com/faustomilletari/TOMAAT-Slicer): store and run models on cloud
 - [SlicerIGT](https://github.com/SlicerIGT/UsAnnotationExport): real-time segmentation of 2D ultrasound image streams, train and run models locally
+  - Classify images and seperate into training, validation and testing datasets using Jupyter Notebook
+  - First approach saved images local machine.
+Image was detected and the prediction was written to a file to be read by Slicer.
+  - Second approach streams data to Keras using OpenIGTLink and return classification along the same connection

 - [Chest imaging platform](https://na-mic.github.io/ProjectWeek/PW27_2018_Boston/Projects/CIPDeepLearningLungSegmentation/): work in progress? does not seem to be integrated in the public repository yet

 Related efforts: